Unity-Technologies/usd-unity-sdk/BUILDING.md

 In a terminal, running the following command from the root of the repository will build UsdCs by default:

-python3 bin/build.py --usd_version 22.03--library_path $USD_LOCATION
+python3 bin/build.py --usd_version 22.03 --library_path $USD_LOCATION

 You can specify the component using the --component option.
 The following command will build USD.NET, using the mono compiler installed on your machine: